METHOD

 My starter has mould & smells off, can I save it?

 Unlike gluten starters, gluten-free starters are harder to save once mould is taken over.
-This is why it is important to bake regularly or store in the fridge in an air-tight jar & feed (or bake) once a week.
+This is why it is important to feed it or bake with it regularly or store in the fridge in an air-tight jar, feeding (or baking) once a week is preferable.